 Legal expenses insurance (LEI), also known as legal protection insurance (LPI) or simply legal insurance, is a type of insurance which covers policyholders against the potential costs of legal action brought by or against the policyholder.

-Legal Expenses Insurers operate strict policy around instruction of Solicitors, usually preferring to appoint from their panel.
+Legal expenses Insurers operate a strict policy around instruction of solicitors, usually preferring to appoint from their panel.
 For this reason, you should not appoint your own representation without taking guidance form Insurers as your fees may not be covered under the Policy.

-For assistance with notifying a Legal Expenses claim against your policy, please contact your dedicated Claims Executive or call 02920 887733.
+For assistance with notifying a legal expenses claim against your policy, please contact your dedicated Claims Executive or call 02920 853788.